Mendenhall Glacier & Juneau Whale Watching Combo Tour

 Mendenhall Glacier is Alaska’s only drive up glacier and the #1 natural attraction in Juneau.
-You can choose to hike to Nugget Falls (plan 1.5 hours for a leisurely walk or at least 1 hour if you hurry), take the Photo Point Trail (20 round trip), look for wildlife along the Steep Creek trail, or stroll up the easy walk to the Visitor Center.
+You can choose to hike to Nugget Falls (plan 1 hour for a leisurely walk or 40 mins if you hurry), take the Photo Point Trail (20 round trip), look for wildlife along the Steep Creek trail, or stroll up the easy walk to the Visitor Center.

 During your time on the water, you will be accompanied by a naturalist who explains the feeding habits of these magnificent creatures and identifies the many other kinds of wildlife that share these waters.
 Our whale watching boats are custom made to enhance your experience – a warm heated cabin with large viewing windows, and two decks to hurry to when the captain slows after spotting the whales.
 A bathroom is onboard.
 Snacks, water and binoculars are also provided.

-Check in with a Juneau Tours and Whale Watch dock representative in front of the Mt.
-Roberts Tramway, look for the Juneau Tours and Juneau Whale Watch signs, and bright blue hats.
+Check in with a Juneau Tours and Whale Watch dock representative in front of the Goldbelt Tramway, look for the Juneau Tours and Juneau Whale Watch signs, and bright blue hats.
 Please don’t board a bus before checking in.
 We often have multiple tours departing at the same time.

 Questions?
 Call (907)523-6095.

 Bus departure and return times are subject to change based on weather, unforeseen changes to cruise line schedules, or road delays.
 Be sure to ask your driver for exact times on the day of travel and plan accordingly.